AMC Eagle: 1986 ProRally series

 The opening event of 1986, the Tulip 200 Forest rally, had four AMC Eagles racing, with Daniel and Betty-Ann Gilliland driving their SX/4 to fifth place overall, while Dave Sampson and Mike Puffenberger finished in 33rd.
 The Susquehannock Trail rally included three AMC Eagles, with Wayne and Karl Scheible finishing 32nd overall, while Bob Lyle and Dan Way completed the race in 43rd, both running in the Production Class.
 The Dave Sampson and Mike Puffenberger team drove their SX/4 to 34th finish in the Sunriser 400 Forest rally.

 1988 ProRally series

 The Susquehannock Trail rally in 1988 saw Bob Lyle and Art Mendolia in their AMC Eagle finish in 29th place overall.

 International markets

 Germany

 AMC Eagles were imported into Germany by Allrad Schmitt in Höchberg, Würzburg in Bavaria which had been the sole importer of AMC Jeeps since 1977.
-The company specialized in off-road vehicles and thus the Eagle was imported from 1980.
+The company specialized in off-road vehicles and thus the Eagle was imported starting in 1980.

 Japan

-AMC Eagles were imported into Japan, in their original left-hand drive, from 1985-1989 under the country's new "Action Plan of 1985" which was implemented to simplify Japan's importation processes including motor vehicles.
+AMC Eagles were imported into Japan, in their original left-hand drive, from 1985 to 1989 under the country's new "Action Plan of 1985" which was implemented to simplify Japan's importation processes including motor vehicles.
 Kintetsu Shibaura Automotive Maintenance Company Ltd. began importing the AMC Eagle Wagon and XJ-generation Jeep Cherokee.
 The company was absorbed into Kintetsu Motors in 1986 which continued to import the Eagle and the Cherokee until 1989.